From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Reductions: From Continual Linear Regression to Kaczmarz to SGD

-The continual \procref{proc:regression_to_convergence} also minimizes the current loss \emph{to convergence}, \ie until it is perfectly solved (in the realizable case).
+\ie ${\X_{\tau(t)}\w_{t}=\y_{\tau(t)}}$ {(to see that, recall that $\X_{\tau(t)}^{+}$ denotes the Moore-Penrose pseudo-inverse of $\X_{\tau(t)}$)}.
+The continual \cref{proc:regression_to_convergence} also minimizes the current loss {to convergence}, \ie until it is perfectly solved (in the realizable case).
 In fact, \citet{evron2022catastrophic} identified the following reduction.

-\begin{reduction}[Continual Regression $\Rightarrow$ Block Kaczmarz] In the realizable case (\cref{asm:realizability}) under any ordering $\tau$, continual linear regression learned to convergence\footnote{ The continual learner minimizes $\loss_{\tau(t)}$ with (S)GD to convergence; they do \emph{not} explicitly compute pseudo-inverses. } is equivalent to the block Kaczmarz method.
+\begin{reduction}[Continual Regression $\Rightarrow$ Block Kaczmarz] In the realizable case (\cref{asm:realizability}) under any ordering $\tau$, continual linear regression learned to convergence \footnote{ The learner minimizes $\loss_{\tau(t)}$ with (S)GD to convergence; the pseudo-inverse is \emph{not} computed explicitly. } is equivalent to the block Kaczmarz method.
 That is, the iterates $\w_0,\dots,\w_k$ of \cref{proc:regression_to_convergence,scheme:kaczmarz} coincide. \end{reduction}